Working After Your Studies

 Tier 5 (Temporary Worker)

-Your sponsor / potential employer must issue a certificate of sponsorship to you before you can make your Tier 5 visa application.
+Your sponsor / potential employer must issue a certificate of sponsorship to you before you can apply for a Tier 5 visa.

-Further information and details of recent changes announced on 06.04.2014 will be published on the UK Council for International Student Affairs (UKCISA) website, as they become available.
+Further information from the UK Council for International Student Affairs (UKCISA)

 Information about working in the UK after your studies is also available from UKCISA